 Additionally, we ask congregations to dedicate their UN Sunday offering to support the work of the UU-UNO, and to inform their members of the benefits of becoming supporters.
 The UU-UNO exists to provide a unique UU perspective at the United Nations.
 We depend on individual and congregational support.
 We hope to receive your support, your involvement, your engagement and your enthusiastic financial donations to change the world so that every person can enjoy a safe and dignified life.
 The Unitarian Universalist United Nations Office thanks participating congregations for their time and commitment to the values shared by both the Unitarian Universalist Association (UUA) and the UN.
 As the activist Dorothea Dix said, “Where there is so much to be done, there must be something for me to do.”

 Our UN Sunday theme follows our Intergenerational Spring Seminar topic.
-Our 2016 focus was on economic inequality.
+Our 2017 seminar focus was on interfaith action to disarm our planet.
 Find your Envoy for assistance and to learn more.
 Don't have an Envoy yet?
 Contact our Envoy Coordinator for assistance and materials.

 - Contact Envoy Coordinator: unenvoycoordinator [at] uua [dot] org

 - Download our 2017 UN Sunday Resource Packet (PDF, 33 pages).
 This packet includes a suggested planning timeline, suggested readings, an example Order of Service with suggested hymns, religious education materials and more (also see our International Resources Blog)!

 - Find out more about our Intergenerational Spring Seminar